Fact or Fiction: Not Drinking Enough Water Causes Dry Skin?

 The Verdict: Proper Hydration Is a Good Idea

 Hydration, of course, is essential for life.
 Your body is made up of at least 60 percent water, and for the skin, hydration is equally important: 20-30 percent of it consists of water.

 When you’re dehydration, the body pulls water from other areas of the body to carry on with more important processes, and thus, it would seem likely that being dehydrated can affect your skin.
 Although there isn’t a definitive answer, as the study suggests, drinking 2 liters or more might be the answer.

-DripDrop Hydration Powder is formulated to prevent and reverse dehydration.
+DripDrop Hydration Powder is formulated to reverse dehydration.
 Its mix of essential electrolytes tastes great, promotes hydration and easy to use on-the-go.